 This was Maxwell's first hit.
 He wrote it with Itaal Shur, who was a member of The Groove Collective and went on to write Santana's song "Smooth

 " with Rob Thomas.
-Says Shur: "Me and Maxwell were hanging out a lot in a club called Giant Step, which was this Acid Jazz, Funk, Soul, really cool club that was happening in New York in the early and mid '90s.
-It was a combination of DJs and musicians playing together a mix of Hip Hop mixed with Funk and Soul and Jazz.
+In a Songfacts interview, Shur said: "Me and Maxwell were hanging out a lot in a club called Giant Step, which was this Acid Jazz, Funk, Soul, really cool club that was happening in New York in the early and mid '90s.
+It was a combination of DJs and musicians playing together a mix of hip-hop mixed with funk and soul and jazz.
 It was a great scene and a lot of creative people were hanging out."